mozilla-extensions/xpi-manifest/docs/adding-a-new-xpi.md

 First, we need to make sure we meet the following requirements:

 - The repo needs to follow the security guidelines: branch protections, reviews, limit who is an admin.
-Private repos will need to invite the `mozilla-extensions/private-repo` team to enable automation.
+Private repos will need to invite both `moz-releng-automation` and `moz-releng-automation-stage` to enable automation.
 - The repo cannot be in the `mozilla` github organization.
 - The repo needs to be long-lived.
 If this addon is not going to be active in a year, we should follow the standard practices.